 As long as the plaintiff suffered damages because of the defendant's wrongful actions, he or she can file suit.

-Damages for assault and battery in California
+Damages for assault and battery

 - Medical bills,